felixDHb/RaMap/tutorial.md

 Compound name: chromiumoxide
 Chemical formula: \alpha -Cr_2O_3
 ```

 After confirming again with ENTER, a color can be assigned to this compound.
 Both hexadecimal color codes and named colors can be used.

-Pressing ENTER without specifying a color assigns a default system color.
-By default, the Set1 color palette is used.
 ```
 File: path-to/Tutorial_Raman_data/References/Cr2O3.txt
 Compound name: chromiumoxide